mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * Register: GET `/auth/register/facebook/callback`
 * Resume: GET `/auth/resume/facebook/callback`

-All of these routes will always:
+The public routes will always:

 1. Redirect to Facebook, which will display the user a login/password screen.
 1. Operate on the database and manipulate the session variable if needed
-1. Return the information to the user; the response will depend on the _response type_ cookie set by the login form as well as the _ResponsePage_ functions set by the user.
+1. Return the information to the user; the response will depend on the _response type_ cookie set by the login form (and, therefore, by the _ResponsePage_ functions set by the user).

+A 'successful login' in `facebook` means that there is a record in `usersStrategies` where `strategyId` is `facebook`, and `field1` corresponds to the acquired Facebook ID.

 The difference in these routes is in what they do in the second step.
 Here is the detail.